 With all of the advances in photography today, I started wondering about what the first camera ever created was like.
 I decided to do a bit of research to find out how it more.

-So, who invented the world’s first camera?
+So, who invented the world’s the first camera?
 Johann Zahn designed the world’s first camera and its capabilities, while Nićephore Níepce is credited with creating the first successful photo image.

 Stretching back centuries, great minds had theories and hypotheses to the evolution of image capturing.
 Yet, it was Níepce who launched us into the future of permanent photography, giving us the oldest surviving photograph in history.